seapagan/bundle-repo/README.md

   - `size`: file size in bytes
   - `lines`: number of lines in the file
   - Raw file content (not escaped)
+- **Token Count**: Calculates the number of tokens in the final XML file, based on the specified model (default is GPT-4o).
+Only OpenAI models are supported at this time, though I may add support for others in the future.
 - **XML Output**: Generates an XML file (`packed-repo.xml`) that contains the entire repository structure and file details.